dotherightthing/crop-renamer/README.md

 3. Click a thumbnail to open cropping interface in browser
 4. Enlargement of image appears with a 3x3 grid overlaid
 5. Select the appropriate grid region (by clicking on the focal point)
+6. A preview of the desired size updates to show the image with the crop area applied
-6. Deselecting image adds a focal square overlay to the corresponding thumbnail
+7. Deselecting image adds a focal square overlay to the corresponding thumbnail
-6. Repeat with next/any image
+8. Repeat with next/any image
-7. Click 'Save Crops' to rename the cropped originals to include the directional crop region, e.g. `my-photo-[TL]`
+9. Click 'Save Crops' to rename the cropped originals to include the directional crop region, e.g. `my-photo-[TL]`
-8. Run separate ImageMagick import script to crop images based on directional crop information in file names
+10. Run separate ImageMagick import script to crop images based on directional crop information in file names